How to Write a Customer Analysis Section for Your Business Plan

 Customer analysis is a vital part of your business plan that helps you identify, define, and understand your customer base.
 Analyzing your customers is also crucial for creating a successful marketing plan as it helps you communicate better with your customers.

-In this article, you will learn how to conduct a customer analysis for your business plan paired with a customer analysis example to help you create customer personas to study their personality traits, goals, challenges they face, and more.
+In this article, you will learn how to conduct a customer analysis section for your business plan paired with a customer analysis example to help you create customer personas to study their personality traits, goals, challenges they face, and more.

 What Is Customer Analysis?